First, a video:

 I ship in the United States only.
 Shipping is:

-- $15 if your order subtotal is less than $50
+- $10 if your order is less than $99

-- $25 if your order subtotal is more than $100
+- Free if your order is $100 or more

-100% Money-Back Guarantee (I Haven’t Seen This Elsewhere)
+100% Money-Back Guarantee

-Most companies selling organic fertilizers might have a 30 day refund policy – if you’re lucky – as long as the package is unopened.
+Most companies selling organic fertilizers might have a 30-day refund policy – if you’re lucky – as long as the package is unopened.

 Nobody else is offering a guarantee like this, probably because they don’t want customers taking advantage of them, but I know my customers have integrity and will only use the guarantee if they truly feel they deserve it, and I also know most people are going to be very happy with the results.